scalableminds/webknossos/docs/sharing.md

 Besides sharing just the data layers for viewing, webKnossos can also share complete annotation, e.g. a large skeleton reconstruction.
 Annotation sharing works for both skeletons and volume tracings.

-Annotation can be shared publicly and privately.
+Annotations can be shared publicly and privately.
 Public tracings do not require any user authentication and are a great option for sharing a link to your annotation from social media or your website.
 Unlike with datasets, publicly shared annotations are not featured in a gallery.